ovidiusimionica/dfu_learning/README.md

 ```

 During DFU the dk will keep Led 2 and Led 3 on ( another sign that the DK has a different App running on it).
+Also all the Thingies will breath YELLOW as a sign that this upgrade is intended for them.

 At the end the Thingies will automatically reset and start breathing RED as sign that they are not yet provisioned in a Mesh.